deedee-ops/home-ops/README.md

 ### GitOps

-[ArgoCD](https://argoproj.github.io/cd/) watches the clusters in my [kubernetes](./kubernetes/) folder (see Directories below) and makes the changes to my clusters based on the state of my Git repository.
+[ArgoCD](https://argoproj.github.io/cd/) watches the clusters in my [kubernetes](./kubernetes/) folder (see Directories below), and makes the changes to my clusters based on the state of my Git repository.

-The way ArgoCD works for me here is it will recursively search the `kubernetes/clusters/${cluster}` folder and deploys all `application.yaml` manifests.
+The way ArgoCD works for me here is it will recursively search the `kubernetes/clusters/${cluster}` folder, and deploys all `application.yaml` manifests.
 I follow "app of apps" pattern, so cluster apps can include other apps, which can be shared between clusters, and which live under `kubernetes/apps` directory.

-[Renovate](https://github.com/renovatebot/renovate) watches my **entire** repository looking for dependency updates, when they are found a PR is automatically created.
-When some PRs are merged Flux applies the changes to my cluster.
+[Renovate](https://github.com/renovatebot/renovate) watches my **entire** repository looking for dependency updates.
+When they are found a PR is automatically created.
+When some PRs are merged ArgoCD applies the changes to my cluster.

 ### Directories